SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_adc_fifo_mode/readme.md

 ## Overview

-- The ADC Controller works on a ADC with a resolution of 12bits at 10Mbps when ADC reference Voltage is greater than 2.8v or 5Msps when ADC reference Voltage is less than 2.8v.
+- The ADC Controller works on a ADC with a resolution of 12bits at 10Msps when ADC reference Voltage is greater than 2.8v or 5Msps when ADC reference Voltage is less than 2.8v.
 - Sample application will be 12 bit ADC Output in 2's complement representation.
 - There are two operating mode in AUX ADC controller:
   - Static Mode Operation: ADC data input will be sampled and written to a register in this mode.
   - FIFO Mode Operation: ADC data input will be sampled and written to the ADC FIFO in this mode.
-- There a dedicated ADC DMA to support 16 channels.
+- There is a dedicated ADC DMA to support 16 channels.
 - DMA mode supports dual buffer cyclic mode to avoid loss of data when buffer is full.
 In dual buffer cyclic mode, if buffer 1 is full for particular channel, incoming sampled data is written into buffer 2 such that, samples from buffer 1 are read back by controller during this time.
 That’s why there are two start addresses, two buffer lengths and two valid signals for each channel.